Direct Student Loans

 The Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of your loan(s).
 You may receive more than one loan under an MPN over a period of up to 10 years to pay for your educational costs, as long as the school is authorized to use the MPN in this way and chooses to do so.
 Undergraduate, Graduate, and Parent borrowers of Federal Direct student loans are subject to this requirement.

-The Annual Loan Acknowledgment (ALA) is a new initiative and requirement set by the Department of Education beginning the 2021-2022 aid year.
-The ALA provides Federal student loan borrowers information on their specific student loans, loan servicer information, and how borrowing will impact their financial future.
-It is required to be completed every year federal student loans are requested including subsidized, unsubsidized, Parent PLUS, and Graduate PLUS loans.
-This applies to both student and parent borrowers.
+The Annual Loan Acknowledgment (ALA) is an initiative set by the Department of Education that provides Federal student loan borrowers information on their specific student loans, loan servicer information, and how borrowing will impact their financial future.
+It is available to both student and parent borrowers.
 First-time borrowers will review information about loan debt and repayment options.

 Please review StudentAid.gov for detailed information concerning: